Lifeguard: W-what do you think you're doing!? Get back in there!

 - Saint Seiya:

-- Andromeda Shun gets this a lot.
-His own older brother fell in love with a girl who was identical to Shun "except for her gender and the color of her hair".
-It doesn't help that his (pink) armor, at least in the first story arc, appears to have breasts, or that one of the reasons why Esmeralda became Ikki's Morality Pet was because she looked exactly like a blonde Shun.
-Ikki himself told that to her face!
+- Andromeda Shun gets this a lot, even in-universe.
+His own older brother fell in love with a girl who looked identical to Shun "except for her gender and the color of her hair."
+It doesn't help that his patron constellation is Andromeda the Princess, or that his (pink) armor appears to have been tailored for a woman, complete with breasts in its first form.
+It even fooled one of the dubbing teams, who cast a female voice actor right up until Ikki first called him "little brother."

 - Samurai Deeper Kyo has Yukimura, a handsome bishonen who is sufficiently androgynous that he can easily pass for a woman in the right clothes, and has a FEMALE ninja as his body double.
 Not a macho-looking female ninja either.

-- Shugo Chara! has Nagihiko, otherwise known as Nadeshiko.
+- Shugo Chara!: Nagihiko, otherwise known as Nadeshiko.
 Yup, that Nadeshiko.
 This is a guy, believe it or not.◊

 - Wapourif from Simoun.
 The people of his world are female until they turn 17, at which point they choose their adult gender, but the change isn't immediate.
 Wapourif hasn't been a man long enough for his big breasts to flatten out, and still wears his hair long.
 One could easily be forgiven for thinking he was a Wrench Wench.